-Originating in the Andean region of South America, quinoa has now been singled out by the FAO as a food with high nutritive value, impressive biodiversity, and an important role to play in the achievement of food security worldwide.
+Originating in the Andean region of South America, quinoa has now been singled out by the FAO as food with high nutritive value, impressive biodiversity, and an important role to play in the achievement of food security worldwide.

 So, what is quinoa?
-A pseudocereal rather than a true cereal, quinoa is a grain like crop grown primarily for its seeds.
+A pseudocereal rather than a true cereal, quinoa is a grain-like crop grown primarily for its seeds.
 It is an annual plant growing to a height of 1 to 2 meters.

 Although, it is hard to find in India, it is, in fact, becoming popular amongst the health conscious Indians, especially those stuck to organic food.
 So much so, the crop is all set to be cultivated extensively in the drought-prone Anantapur district in Andhra Pradesh under a government rural development project, as it is a hardy crop and economically beneficial to the farmers growing the crop.

 There are many varieties of quinoa, but the white, black, and red are the most common (read popular) ones.
-All the varieties contain bitterness causing saponins but these are removed by processing the grains
+All the varieties contain bitterness causing saponins, but these are removed by processing the grains.

 White quinoa is the most common variety found in the stores, and generally, white quinoa is just called quinoa.

-Red quinoa holds its shape after cooking a bit better than white quinoa, and is therefore more suitable for salads or other recipes where a distinct grain is especially desirable.
+Red quinoa holds its shape after cooking a bit better than white quinoa, and is therefore, more suitable for salads or other recipes where a distinct grain is especially desirable.

 Black quinoa keeps its striking black color when cooked and is sweeter than the white quinoa.

 Quinoa flakes are created by steam-rolling the whole grain kernel.
 Flakes cook faster than whole grains, and as quinoa cooks very quickly, it makes for a great instant breakfast.

 With only 120 calories per 100g of cooked grain, quinoa is one of the superfoods highly acclaimed by nutritionists and medical experts.

 Quinoa has been recognized as a complete food due to its protein quality.
 It has remarkable nutritional properties; not only from its protein content (15%) but also from its great amino acid balance.

-‘Quinoa is a fantastic wheat- and gluten-free choice, probably the least allergenic of the grains.
+‘Quinoa is fantastic wheat- and gluten-free choice, probably the least allergenic of the grains.
 Like buckwheat, quinoa has an excellent amino acid profile, not only because of its absolute high protein content but also because it contains all the essential amino acids.
 Quinoa is an excellent protein source for vegans,’ suggests Michael T Murray, a Naturopathic Medicine expert.

-, and thus is useful for vegans and those who are lactose intolerant.
+Quinoa is an important source of minerals such as phosphorus and is high in magnesium and iron.
+Quinoa is also a source of calcium, and thus, is useful for vegans and those who are lactose intolerant.
 Scientists have found that the calcium, zinc and iron content in quinoa are higher than in common cereals.